oVirt/ovirt-site/source/feature/upgrademanager.html.md

 #### Upgrade Host Flow

-A new button 'Upgrade' will be added to the UI:

-*   Host upgrade will use the existing host re-install flow which updates the required packages (vdsm, vdsm-cli)
+The upgrade process will reuse the existing re-install flow which updates the required packages (vdsm, vdsm-cli).
 The host upgrade sequence is:

+*   If there are updates available for the host
-*   Move host to 'Maintenance'.
+    -   Move host to 'Maintenance'.
-    -   Verify updates are available.
         -   Migrate VMs if there are any running on the host.
-*   Run 'Re-install' command
+    -   Run 'Re-install' command
-*   Return the host to its origin status (Up or Maintenance).
+    -   Return the host to its origin status (Up or Maintenance).

-API:

-       /hosts/{host:id}/upgrade|rel=upgrade
+    -   Clear updates notifications for the host

+Selecting several hosts to be updated in the UI (multiple action runner) should use the same logic as maintenance of several hosts to prevent a case where vms are being migrated to another updated host or if there are pinned vms to a specific host (relevant also for the normal host update).
+**The ovirt-engine** will schedule a daily quartz job for querying vdsm for any available updates for the host.
+ **VDSM** maintains a cache for the available updates for the host, refreshed by a cron job on a daily basis.
+During installation of a new VDSM version, this file is removed, so future calls to *getUpdatesAvailable()* api to determine if there are additional updates for the engine will return no response.

 ### Open Issues/Questions

 *   Support a cluster upgrade when cluster contains both RHEL and RHEV-H hosts.
     -   How cluster version should be determined ?
 *   Upgrade procedure of RHEV-H (done by selecting a specific image to upgrade)
-*   Upgrade path: should hosts be upgraded to the recent packages or to a specific version of them ?
-    -   Restrict upgrade to z-stream / security-bugs ?